data2health/next-gen-data-sharing/README.md

 ### Summary of existing system and findings
 See CD2H Labs for our latest demonstration platforms.
 ## Approach
+CD2H does not intend to create yet another FHIR data or terminology server.
+We will evaluate existing server offerings and establish their suitability as canonical hubs for federated query across CTSA.

+We also recognize that FHIR resources are deliberately underspecified.
+We propose to leverage the ontology and binding work among the traditional data models, in concert with the US Core FHIR Implementation Guide.
 ### Progress Report
+Progress on each project is represented in milestones and their completion.
 ### Current Projects
 * [Data Harmonization](https://github.com/data2health/data-harmonization) ([RPPR](https://github.com/data2health/data-harmonization/blob/master/RPPR.md))
 * [EHR2HPO](https://github.com/data2health/ehr2HPO.prj) ([RPPR](https://github.com/data2health/ehr2HPO.prj/blob/master/RPPR.md))